-There are discrete mathematical ambiguities in the description of a system of two pseudoscalar mesons [23].
+There are discrete mathematical ambiguities in the description of a system of two pseudoscalar mesons [24].
 For our set of amplitudes there are eight ambiguous solutions.

-We investigate a quality of the fits in a comparison of the moments $H(LM), L \leq 4$ , (see [12], [22]) between the data and the predicted Monte Carlo events.
-The same is for the angular distributions on $\cos(\theta{GJ})$ and $\varphi{TJ}$ .
+We investigate a quality of the fits in a comparison of the moments $H(LM), L \leq 4$, (see [12], [23]) between the data and the predicted Monte Carlo events.
+The same is for the angular distributions on $\cos(\theta{GJ})$ and φ{TJ} .
 The quality of the fits is good.
 This comparison doesn't depend on the ambiguous solutions.

-The spreads of the ambiguous solutions are very large for UNPW waves, but are relatively small for the $D+$ wave and the relative phase between $D+$ and $P+$ waves.
+The spreads of ambiguous solutions are very large for UNPW but it is not the same for D+ wave and a relative phase between D+ and P+ waves.
 So we used a method of average solutions [12].
 PWA results in each mass bin were averaged between ambiguous solutions and also we used average error matrix.
-Then the $P+$ and $D+$ intensities as well as their relative phase difference were fitted (see Fig.(2)).
+Then the P+ and D+ intensities as well as their relative phase difference were fitted (see Fig.(3)).
 We call this fit as Mass Dependent Fit (MDF).